vmware/kube-fluentd-operator/README.md

   loggly_url https://logs-01.loggly.com/inputs/TOKEN/tag/fluentd
 </plugin>
 ```

+In the above example configuration for the admin namespace, we first have a match directive which will send all systemd, docker, kube-system, and kubernetes control plane logs to our loggly endpoint.
+Below the match directive are then the 2 plugin directives "test" and "staging" that can be re-used in namespace fluentd config maps.

 A namespace can refer to the `staging` and `test` plugins oblivious to the fact where exactly the logs end up: